Brain functions emerge as thermal equilibrium states of the connectome: Results

-\parag{\bf Putative extrasynaptic signaling pathways.} A biological implication of emittance connections that are not PFCs is that the involved neurons do not necessarily rely on the fixed global anatomy to functionally interact with its target neurons, and additional 'structural' connections might be needed for their functional connectivity ot be predicted from anatomy.
+A biological implication of emittance connections that are not PTFCs is that the involved neurons do not necessarily rely on the fixed global anatomy to functionally interact with its target neurons, and additional 'structural' connections might be needed for their functional connectivity to be predicted from anatomy.
 This is consistent with results from multiple studies that have demonstrated the presence of extrasynaptic signaling between neurons~\cite{Barrios2012,Lim2016,bentley2016multilayer,ripoll2022,randi2023celegans}.
-To test this interpretation, we investigated the PFCs of the motor neuron and interneuron RID which has recently been identified by Randi \etal~\cite{randi2023celegans} to generate functional connections that were not predicted from anatomy.
+To test this interpretation, we investigated the PTFCs of the motor neuron and interneuron RID which has recently been identified by Randi \etal~\cite{randi2023celegans} to generate functional connections that were not predicted from anatomy.

 Specifically, we computed the $\NEPb$ of RID at a functional inverse temperature $\b_f = 1.05\b_c = 4.51$ and its emittance network is represented in~\Cref{fig:RID}.
 We found that the emittance connections of RID onto ADLL/R and URXL/R are statistically non-significant ($p=1$), and its emittance connection onto AWBL/R are very weak ($\le 10^{-4}$) and statistically non-significant with $p=1$.